Artist’s Muse: Ted Starkowski

 The year after George Platt Lynes’ death, Starkowski was photographed by Carl Van Vechten.
 These photos are dated April 3, 1956:

-Thanks to a wealthy benefactor, Starkowski traveled extensively in the second half of the 1950’s.
-Leddick relays a story of Starkowski showing off his new diamond ring – a gift from his wealthy friend.
-He asked artist George Tooker if he thought it was too big.
+Leddick relays a story of Starkowski showing off a new diamond ring to artist George Tooker.
+Asking if he thought it was too big.
 Tooker replied “Yes, it is too large for a woman to wear.”

 The Paul Cadmus drawing on the left shows Starkowski at age 36 in 1963.

 And then… the trail goes dark for the next 14 years.
 If more images or information come to light, I will update this post.
 What we do know is that on Friday May 13, 1977, Ted Starkowski was leaving a New York City bar when he was struck and killed by a car.
-He was 50 years old.
+He was 50 years old.ted-starkowski-obit

 An obituary ran in the Hartford Courant the following Tuesday, May 17th.
 He was buried in Mount Saint Benedict Cemetery in Bloomfield, Connecticut.